Moderated Discussion Areas

-I also got a good look at the PORT of the engine, which I had not seen very well in any prior pictures.
+I also got a good look at the port side of the engine, which I had not seen very well in any prior pictures.
 It is quite interesting to see that side.
 You are looking at the exhaust side of the cylinder bank, which, as you will recall, is a new STARBOARD-STARBOARD design.
-You can also see the water-cooled heat sink of the Rectifier assembly.
+You can also see the water-cooled heat sink of the rectifier assembly.
 With the exoskeleton still in place, you cannot really see the details of the EMM very easily.
-It almost looked like the Rectifier assembly might be a separate component from the rest of the EMM.
+It almost looked like the rectifier assembly might be a separate component from the rest of the EMM.
 The assembly was potted in a sealing compound and several sets of wires exited directly from the potting material to wire bundles which looked like they would be going to the stator.
 I am very interested to get more details on this.
 If anyone has some information on the EMM and Rectifiers, please share it.

 ASIDE: Old-time OMC dealers might recognize the promotional poster for "Christmas Island" in the background.
 It is part of the store's holiday decorations.
 I think that poster goes back to c.1967